From Wikipedia - Reading time: 9 min

 Margate is one of the most visited tourist destinations in South Africa and had the third highest inflow of new visitors in December 2019 in South Africa after Plettenberg Bay and Mossel Bay, both in the Western Cape Province meaning that Margate had the highest inflow of new visitors in December 2019 in the KwaZulu-Natal Province.[7]

-Established in 2001, Netcare Margate Hospital is the sole hospital serving the community of Margate.
-Owned by one of South Africa’s largest private healthcare providers, Netcare Limited, it is a private hospital operating 24-hour emergency services.
-The hospital is located on Wartski Drive, a short distance from the CBD.[12]
+Established in 2001, Netcare Margate Hospital is the main healthcare facility serving the Margate community.
+As part of Netcare Limited, one of South Africa’s largest private healthcare providers, it offers 24-hour emergency services.
+Conveniently situated on Wartski Drive, it lies just a short distance from the CBD.[12]

 Margate Clinic is a government-funded municipal clinic operated by the Ugu District Municipality, located near the Margate CBD.
 For public hospitals, residents of Margate usually use the Port Shepstone Regional Hospital in Port Shepstone.

-Margate Airport is located in Margate Ext 3 on the western outskirts of the town.
-It is a small, regional, airport with easy and quick access facilities.
-There is one scheduled domestic route to Johannesburg offered by CemAir.
-King Shaka International Airport, near Durban is about 166 km north-east of Margate.
+Margate Airport, located in Margate Ext.
+3 on the town’s western outskirts is a small, regional airport with easy and quick access.
+It offers a scheduled domestic route to Johannesburg operated by CemAir.
+For broader travel options, King Shaka International Airport near Durban is approximately 166 kilometres (103 mi) north-east of Margate.

-Margate is serviced by one highway, namely the R61 (future N2 Wild Coast Toll Route) which connects the town with Port Shepstone to the north and Port Edward to the south.
-The major arterial route is the R620 (Marine Drive; National Road) which connects the town with Uvongo to the north and Ramsgate to the south.
-Of importance is also the P200 (Izotsha Road) connecting to Gamalakhe and Izotsha in the north-west.
+Margate is mainly accessed via the R61 (future N2 Wild Coast Toll Route) linking the town to Port Shepstone in the north and Port Edward in the south.
+The main arterial route is the R620 (Marine Drive), connecting Margate to Uvongo to the north and Ramsgate to the south.
+Additionally, the P200 (Izotsha Road) provides a link to Gamalakhe and Izotsha to the north-west.

 The Margate Country Club is an 18-hole golf course, par 71 course designed by Peter Matkovich which is set high on the western outskirts of Margate overlooking the Indian Ocean from a distance.[13]